dynobase-icon

 Data In Transit Encryption

-Data in transit refers to encrypting your sensitive data while being transferred to and from the DynamoDB.
+Data in transit refers to encrypting your sensitive data while being transferred to and from DynamoDB.
 It ensures that your plaintext data isn't available to any third party, including AWS itself.
 Encrypting data in transit is achieved using the DynamoDB encryption client, a software library.
 The encryption client is provided free of charge under the Apache 2.0 license.

 The DynamoDB encryption client will let you encrypt and sign the items within your table when added to the table.
 It also allows you to verify and decrypt the data when retrieved.
 This mechanism is also known as client-side encryption.
 It supports most features made available by Amazon DynamoDB, including global tables; however, it is important to note that older versions of global tables may require you to change some configurations before you start using the encryption client.